 Those who have excessive need to exercise direct power and control (direct control is also known as primary control) can benefit greatly by making more use of secondary control.
 Secondary control involves:

-– changing one’s behaviour in order to adapt to a situation
+– changing one’s behavior in order to adapt to a situation

 – delegating direct (or primary) control to others who may have more influence